• Home

 Ideas for Relief

-There are different strategies to try if your baby has colic.
+There are different strategies that you can try if your baby is showing signs of colic.
 Parents have found some success with gas drops, burping, a pacifier, car rides, rubbing the baby’s back, a bath and music.
 Talking to your baby, going for walks with the baby and singing to her may also offer a few minutes of calm.
-Most of these solutions only work for a short time, so it’s important to try different things to give your baby some relief.
+Most of these solutions only work for a short time, so it’s important to try different things, such as these drops for colic, to give your baby some relief.

 Other Causes of Crying